RsyncProject/rsync/support/rrsync.1.md

 The rrsync script validates the path arguments it is sent to try to restrict them to staying within the specified DIR.

-The rrsync script rejects rsync's `--copy-links`` option (by default) so that a copy cannot dereference a symlink within the DIR to get to a file outside the DIR.
+The rrsync script rejects rsync's [`--copy-links`](./rsync.1#opt--copy-links) option (by default) so that a copy cannot dereference a symlink within the DIR to get to a file outside the DIR.

-The rrsync script rejects rsync's `--protect-args` (`-s`) option because it would allow options to be sent to the server-side that the script could not check.
+The rrsync script rejects rsync's [`--protect-args`](./rsync.1#opt--protect-args) (`-s`) option because it would allow options to be sent to the server-side that the script cannot check.
 If you want to support `--protect-args`, use a daemon-over-ssh setup.

 The rrsync script accepts just a subset of rsync's options that the real rsync uses when running the server command.
 A few extra convenience options are also